-- 1. Approve February 18, 2021 Draft Community Advisory Committee Meeting Minutes - 2.
-Receive Notification of Generation Rates Change for Implementation on April 1, 2021 Consistent with Prior Board Directions - Recommend that the Board of Directors Delegate Authority to the Chief Executive Officer to Amend the Purchase Agreement with Ibex Enterprises dba RDI, Resource Design Interiors to Provide Furniture for the SCP Headquarters Building and Increase the Total of the Purchase Order by \$44,115.91 for a Grand Total of \$312,325.73
+- 1. Approve March 4, 2021 Draft Board of Directors Meeting Minutes - 2.
+Receive Notification of Generation Rates Change for Implementation on April 1, 2021 Consistent with Prior Board Direction - 3.
+Delegate Authority to the Chief Executive Officer to Amend the Purchase Agreement with Ibex Enterprises dba RDI, Resource Design Interiors to Provide Furniture for the SCP Headquarters Building and Increase the Total of the Purchase Order by \$44,115.91 for a Grand Total of \$312,325.73